davidrtorres/8-Week-SQL-Challenge/Case Study - Danny's Diner/Danny's Diner Case Study.md

 5. Which item was the most popular for each customer?
 6. Which item was purchased first by the customer after they became a member?
 7. Which item was purchased just before the customer became a member?
 8. What is the total items and amount spent for each member before they became a member?
+9. If each $ spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
+10.In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?